Local Government Act 2002: Community outcomes

-Community outcomes—under section 91 of the Act—are statements that are derived from full consultation with stakeholders in the community and happen at least once every six years.
-Each District and Region has Community Outcomes that the community has decided upon.
-Community Outcomes are a requirement of the Local Government Act 2002.
+Community outcomes—under section 91 of the act—are statements that are derived from full consultation with stakeholders in the community and happen at least once every six years.
+Each district and region has community outcomes that the community has decided upon.
+Community outcomes are a requirement of the Local Government Act 2002.

-By 31 July 2006 the Long Term Council Community Plans 2006 - 2016 will be in the Parliamentary Library for 86 Territorial Authorities.
-The Community Outcomes will be printed in this document for each area.
-It was optional until 2006 and now Community Outcomes are a must.
-Eleven LTA did not comply with pre-Audit requirements and whether they will make the deadline is not yet known.
-Three others will not have sign off by full Council by 30 June 2006 and this will have spending implications for the councils until sign off does happen.
+By 31 July 2006 the long-term council community plans 2006–2016 will be in the Parliamentary Library for 86 territorial authorities.
+The community outcomes will be printed in this document for each area.
+It was optional until 2006 and now community outcomes are a must.
+Eleven LTA did not comply with pre-audit requirements and whether they will make the deadline is not yet known.
+Three others will not have sign off by full council by 30 June 2006 and this will have spending implications for the councils until sign off does happen.

 Measures and indicators

-Section 92 of the Local Government Act 2002 requires measures and indicators, not less than once every 3 years, on the progress of the community towards the Community Outcomes is reported.
+Section 92 of the Local Government Act 2002 requires measures and indicators, not less than once every 3 years, on the progress of the community towards the community outcomes is reported.
 Debate around whether it is from a regional perspective or from the location of the community outcome area perspective will take a number of years and three yearly cycles to resolve.

-It is suggested that the Minister's intent at the time of drafting the Act was clearly for it to be locally focused.
+It is suggested that the Minister's intent at the time of drafting the act was clearly for it to be locally focused.
 A local focus to support the people who develop the community outcomes to self determine what is best for the area in which they live and work.

-The name of this document or report is the State of the District Report (SOD).
-Base line reports are being made by some council's before to measure progress by.
-An example of a good local authority base line SOD is the South Waikato District Council State of the District Report.
+The name of this document or report is the state of the district report (SOD).
+Baseline reports are being made by some councils before to measure progress by.
+An example of a good local authority baseline SOD is the South Waikato District Council State of the District Report.

-Long Term Plan (LTP)
+Long-term plan

-The Local Government Act 2002 required that an initial ten-year Long-Term Plan (LTP) for the period 2004-2014 be prepared by all the Local and Regional Councils of New Zealand.
+The Local Government Act 2002 required that an initial ten-year long-term plan for the period 2004–2014 be prepared by all the local and regional councils of New Zealand.

-Next in the LGA was a consultation process to identity the Community Outcomes of the District.
-The Community Outcomes did not belong to Council but were a Community's District Outcomes.
-The LGA stated that a subsequent LTP for the period 2006-2016 was required to have the District's Community Outcomes included at this time.
-The Community Outcome progress is reported at least every three years and at least once every six years the full round of consultation to identify the Community Outcomes must happen.
+Next in the LGA was a consultation process to identity the community outcomes of the district.
+The community outcomes did not belong to the council, but were a community's district outcomes.
+The LGA stated that a subsequent LTP for the period 2006–2016 was required to have the district's community outcomes included at this time.
+The community outcome progress is reported at least every three years and at least once every six years the full round of consultation to identify the community outcomes must happen.
 Each LTP is audited by the Auditor General every three years.

-Prior to an amendment to the LGA in 2022, the Long-Term Plan (LTP) was known as a Long-Term Council Community Plan (LTCCP).
+Prior to an amendment to the LGA in 2022, the long-term plan was known as a long-term council community plan (LTCCP).